There are a number of neoplasms that can involve the vermiform appendix, some of which are peculiar to this site.

-Tumours involving the appendix have been found in only about 1% of all appendectomy 9.
-Epithelial neoplasms and neuroendocrine tumours represent the gross majority of the tumours affecting the caecal appendix.
+Tumours involving the appendix have been found in only about 1% of all appendectomy specimens 9.
+Epithelial neoplasms and neuroendocrine tumours represent the vast majority of the tumours affecting the appendix.

 Carcinoid syndrome related to malignant neuroendocrine tumours is rare, present in less than 5% of patients with this tumour.